Handbook home

 - Student Learning Entitlement.
 This applies to all students enrolled in a Commonwealth Supported Place (CSP).

-Subjects withdrawn after the census date (including up to the ‘last day to withdraw without fail’) count toward the Student Learning Entitlement, and as a fail toward the completion rate, unless there are approved ‘special circumstances’.
+Subjects withdrawn after the census date (including up to the ‘last day to withdraw without fail’) count toward the Student Learning Entitlement.

 Additional delivery details

-Please refer to the Melbourne Law Masters website for further information about the management of subject quotas and waitlists.
+Please refer to the Melbourne Law Masters enrolment webpage for further information about re-enrolment, subject quotas and waitlists.

 Further information